Purpose

 Do not attempt to bypass login restrictions

 Do not try to avoid login procedures or restrictions in order to gain access to computer systems where you aren’t allowed.
-This is “computer cracking”, or “hacking”, and can result in serious legal consequences.
+This is “computer cracking,” or “hacking,” and may result in serious legal consequences.
+Attempts to violate computer security will be reported to the college administration, UFIT Information Security, and UPD as appropriate.

 Monitor your disk usage